dtmnash/EMIT-8250/swa/slides/lecture-AC/include/assurance-case-exercise.md

 - As prescribed in slides; no typos and grammatical errors

 ## Argument Quality
-- Claims focus on system properties of interest
+- Claims focus on high-risk properties of interest
 - Reasonable depth and breadth:
 a) Convince a technical expert
 b) Coherent theme of the argument